Is there a connection between child abuse and sociopathic behaviors?

-Over the years, the two antisocial personality reaction/disturbances, sociopathy and psychopathy, have attracted the minds of clinical sociologists around the world.
+Over the years, the two antisocial personality reaction/disturbances, sociopathy and psychopathy, and their connection to external factors have attracted the minds of clinical sociologists around the world.
 Clinical sociology is a humanistic, multidisciplinary specialization that seeks to improve the quality of peoples lives.
 Clinical sociologists assess situations and reduce problems through analysis and intervention.

 Clinical sociologists can operate at any level, from focus on individuals to the society and the inter-societal issues.
-Fritz (2001) is of the opinion that though the clinical sociologist specializes in one or two levels of intervention (e.g., marriage counseling, community consulting), the practitioner will move among a number of levels (e.g., individual, organization, community) in order to analyze and/or intervene in the matters affecting the world.
+Well-respective clinical sociologist Jan Fritz is of the opinion that though the clinical sociologist specializes in one or two levels of intervention (e.g., marriage counseling, community consulting), the practitioner will move among a number of levels (e.g., individual, organization, community) in order to analyze and/or intervene in the matters affecting the world.

-For this reason, there is a need for clinical sociologists to evaluate the connection between child abuse and sociopathic behaviours.
+For this reason, there is a need for clinical sociologists to evaluate the connection between one external factor in particular—child abuse—and sociopathic behaviors.
 Let this article serve as a preliminary understanding of sociopathy and child abuse.

-Sociopaths are people with personality disorders manifesting themselves in extreme antisocial attitudes and behaviour.
-Many scholars in the field of sociology have opined that the root cause of sociopathic behaviours is upbringing rather than natural.
-Unlike psychopaths that deals with people with what’s been deemed a mental disorder and abnormal or violent social behaviours.
-Psychopathic behaviours occur as a result of the hybridisation of mental and societal factors.
+Sociopathy is a personality disorders manifesting in extreme antisocial attitudes and behavior.
+Many scholars in the field of sociology have opined that the root cause of sociopathic behaviors is upbringing rather than natural.
+Unlike psychopaths that deals with people with what’s been deemed a mental disorder and abnormal or violent social behaviors.
+Psychopathic behaviors occur as a result of the hybridisation of mental and societal factors.

-On the other hand, Hare and colleagues (1991) explain that psychopathy is a complex personality disorder, characterising individuals with emotional deficits who lack a regard for social norms, empathy, and remorse.
-In the 70’s, Cleckley (1976) described the inability to participate in, or understand, the emotional aspects of humanity as one of the fundamental factors in psychopathy.
-According to Cleckley anybody without major emotional accompaniments may develop psychopathic behaviours later in life.
+On the other hand, Robert Hare and colleagues explain that psychopathy is a complex personality disorder, characterising individuals with emotional deficits who lack a regard for social norms, empathy, and remorse.
+In the 70’s, Harvey Cleckley described the inability to participate in, or understand, the emotional aspects of humanity as one of the fundamental factors in psychopathy.
+According to Cleckley anybody without major emotional accompaniments may develop psychopathic behaviors later in life.

 Apparently, the formative years of children can be highly promising and at the same time can be highly challenging because most children are shaped by their early life experiences.
-Delaney (1998) claims that children who experienced enriching environments view the world as a safe, exciting place to learn and explore, where adults are available, responsive and able to meet their needs.
+Scholars claim that children who experienced enriching environments view the world as a safe, exciting place to learn and explore, where adults are available, responsive and able to meet their needs.

 These early life exposures will stimulate a child’s physical, intellectual, social, and emotional development thereby increasing chances for health, happiness, productivity, and creativity.
 However, many children do not have these opportunities as a result of abuse.

 This means that carefree and lackadaisical parenting style is an act of child abuse.
-Bromfield (2005) refers to child abuse and neglect as behaviours and treatment that result in the actual and/or likelihood of harm to the child or young person.
-Furthermore, such behaviours may be intentional or unintentional and can include acts of omission (i.e. neglect) and commission (i.e. abuse).
+Other scholars refer to child abuse and neglect as behaviors and treatment that result in the actual and/or likelihood of harm to the child or young person.
+Furthermore, such behaviors may be intentional or unintentional and can include acts of omission (i.e. neglect) and commission (i.e. abuse).

 Child Abuse Around the World

 Child abuse is a very rampant abuse in the society.
-Using information from child protective agencies throughout the country, the U.S. Department of Health and Human Services estimates that about 800,000 children (2007 data) are victims of child abuse and neglect annually (Administration on Children Youth and Families, 2009).
+Using information from child protective agencies throughout the country from 2007, the U.S. Department of Health and Human Services estimates that about 800,000 children are victims of child abuse and neglect annually.
 This figure includes some 80,000 cases of physical abuse; 56,000 cases of sexual abuse; 437,000 cases of neglect; 31,000 cases of psychological maltreatment; and 7,000 cases of medical neglect.

 Types of Child Abuse